 Table tennis dates back in the 1880s, it took center stage as an indoor game due to extreme weather conditions associated with the winter season.
 After twenty years, Parker brothers, a renowned board company in United states adopted the trademark Ping-Pong- the sound the butt and the ball produces; though the origin of the name was from a firm in Europe, J. Jaques, and Son.
 The game became popular in the beginning of the 19th century, which was the formation of Ping Pong association but later renamed as Table tennis association in 1922.

 The game was popular in America and Europe, the time the association was formed; a visiting Japanese Professor adopted the game and introduced it to its students in the university.
-It later gained entry in Budapest and Vienna after Edward Shires, a salesman from the UK, offered lessons on the game.
+It later gained entry in Budapest and Vienna after Edward Shires, a salesman from the UK, offered lessons on the game so ping pong equipment is a worthwhile investment

 Initially, the high class played the game.
 It slowly gained populace in the middle class in London city, the government decided to take a step and organize a tournament, which was successful and received numerous sponsorships.
 It led to the emergence of a league accommodating all teams from all the cities in Britain irrespective of financial class.
 The league consisted of various clubs from England.